SniverDaBest/lemonade/README.md

-# !!
-WARNING !!
+>[!WARNING]
 Lemonade **DOES NOT** build at the moment.
 I'm working on things in [new-bootloader-testing](https://github.com/SniverDaBest/lemonade/tree/new-bootloader-testing).
-I'm going to update the bootloader crate, as Rust had changes, which broke some critical parts of the OS.\
+I'm going to get rid of the bootloader crate, and use GRand Unified Bootloader 2 (GRUB2) instead, as Rust had changes, which broke some critical parts of the OS.\
 Don't worry, I'll *probably* get a working build... soon-*ish*.
 It'll be a while though.

 # Info